 Hi there!
 I’m so excited today to be sharing with you the tutorial for this Large Hexagon Quilt.
-I was able to whip this Halloween Quilt up very quickly using a half hexagon quilt ruler, this free Hexagon Quilt Pattern, and a bunch of Halloween fabric fat quarters.
+I was able to whip this Halloween Quilt up very quickly using half hexagon quilt pieces, this free Hexagon Quilt Pattern, and a bunch of Halloween fabric fat quarters.

 You could easily use this Large Hexagon Quilt pattern to make a quilt for any season or occasion.
 It does not have to be a Halloween quilt.
 This pattern would also make a great baby quilt!

 Why This Quilt is Constructed with Half Hexagon Pieces

 Normally when you piece hexagons together for a quilt you end up with a difficult to sew “Y” seam.
 To avoid having to sew Y seams, I used a special half hexagon quilt ruler when I cut out my quilt.

 By cutting the hexagon in half you can avoid this by sewing ½ hexagon shapes together in rows, thus avoiding Y seams.

 Just know that you do have to plan ahead to get the look that you want.

 To finish the quilt I decided to free-motion quilt spiderwebs onto the quilt.
 I couldn’t bring myself to quilt a spider web in every hexagon (although that would have been cool), so I chose to quilt 5 large spiderwebs then fill in a few of the hexagons with their own web.